 Homeowner’s Insurance: How to Lower Your Premium Costs

 Shop around for homeowner’s insurance and other insurance needs.
 For example, some areas require flood insurance.
 Although your real estate agent was helpful, shop around.
-For example, they may be receive a referral bonus based on a personal relationships.
+For example, they may receive a referral bonus based on personal relationships.
 Therefore, it’s worth comparing the rates and benefits of multiple companies.

 Determine the amount you can afford to pay each month in premiums and how much you can afford to pay for a deductible, then compare plans with these figures in mind.
 That said, as Investopedia points out, “Your mortgage lender requires you not only to purchase homeowners insurance, but also to purchase enough to fully replace the property in the event of a total loss.”
 In other words, you can’t sacrifice certain things, such as the replacement value, in order to save money on your homeowner’s insurance.
 If you can afford a higher deductible, you can lower your monthly premium costs by choosing a higher-deductible plan.

 Escrowing your insurance premiums with your mortgage payment is a helpful way to ensure that you always have the funds to cover your premiums.
 If you’re not the most dedicated saver or budgeter, you won’t want to skip this option.
 “Lenders prefer this option because it lets them know your insurance premiums are being paid, and their investment is well protected,” notes Abby Hayes in an article for U.S. News.
 “Most likely, you’ll need to pay for one year of insurance at closing.
 Bring information about the insurance policy you have chosen and the money to cover the first year's premium.”
 There are ways to set this up and make changes after you’ve purchased the home, but the process may vary depending on your mortgage lender.